 How could an infinite God take on limitations?
 Could God still be infinite if he is limited?

 Well before we tackle this question, let’s define the topic as according to some traditional apologetics.
 “The infinite nature of God simply means that God exists outside of and is not limited by time or space.
 Infinite simply means ‘without limits.’
 When we refer to God as infinite, we generally refer to Him with terms like omniscience, omnipotence, omnipresence.”
 As stated by the Christian apologetic website Got Questions.org.
 Basically meaning God can do anything and everything, and nothing is impossible for God because he is infinite in nature.

 To some this might seem like a nit-picky post, but I’m just pointing out the obvious.
 That if we say God is infinite & without limits.
-And then in the next sentence and same breath we say God can’t…(Fill in Blank Attribute.).
-Then we are confessing with our own lips that this (semi-)infinite god does have a speed limit.
+And then in the next sentence and same breath we say God can’t…(Fill in Blank Attribute.

 That’s why He ranks with married bachelors as nonsense!
 And believers make the argument from ignorance in deducing God from the lack of evidence.

 Originally posted on This is What I Would Do:

 The belief that god is omnipotent (all powerful); omniscient (all knowing) and Omnibenevolent (all good) is held by many religions.
 It is however, possible to note some contradictions with this belief.